pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 ```
 I ate *some* fried rice today.
-We have *enough* time for completion of homework.
+We have *enough* time for the completion of homework.
 I know very *little* about folk songs.
 Add *some* sugar to the tea.

 Meera has a *brown* cat as a pet.
-Our math teacher is an *old* women who teaches excellently.
+Our math teacher is an *old* woman who teaches excellently.
 Prakash is a *clever* boy in the class.
 My mom made *tasty* jalebis for the party.
 ```